ibm-cloud-docs/containers/cs_network_policy.md

         ```
         {: pre}

-    4. If corporate network policies prevent access from your local system to public endpoints via proxies or firewalls, see [Running `calicoctl` commands from behind a firewall](cs_firewall.html#firewall) for instructions on how to allow TCP access for Calico commands.
+    4.  **If corporate network policies prevent access from your local system to public endpoints via proxies or firewalls**: See [Running `calicoctl` commands from behind a firewall](cs_firewall.html#firewall) for instructions on how to allow TCP access for Calico commands.

 2. Configure the Calico CLI.